 (This article is part of an ongoing series showing adult obsession in waging “War Against Children”.)

 Jerome Novotny OMI – “You’ll die of old age; we’ll die of climate change!”
 Young people strike back against apathy among politicians dealing with climate change.
 “What do we want?
 Climate justice!
 When do we want it?
-Now!” echoed throughout central Glasgow as thousands of protesters took the streets during the dedicated “Youth Day” at COP26.
+Now!” echoed throughout central Glasgow as thousands of protesters took the streets in 2021 during the dedicated “Youth Day” at COP26.
 Young leaders did their best to make their voices be heard, expressing their discontent with the current state of climate action, or, as some claimed, “climate inaction.”
 Even very small children gathered in the demonstration.
 “Climate change is worse than homework”, one of them told UN News.
 Will COP26 produce leaders who really care and enact polices to protect our planet and children or will it be the same old “blah blah blah”???

 The rich nations are irresponsible.
 They are the biggest emitters of CO2 by pumping out 86 percent of the CO2 in the atmosphere.
 Lower income countries emit only 14 percent.
 The Philippines emits 1 percent.
 The poorest of the poor nations that have nine percent of the world’s population emit 0.5 percent of the greenhouse gases.
 Will the rich deliver on their promises?
 Boris Johnson, the UK Prime Minister told delegates, “When it comes to tackling climate change, words without action, without deeds are absolutely pointless.”
 He then took a private flight to London where he will likely approve the opening of a new coal mine in West Cumbria.
 If that is any indication of what is to become of promises and pledges, we must brace ourselves for the worse. (preda.org)